ZJU-DAILY/CampER/README.md

-# **CampER: An Effective Framework for Privacy-Aware Entity Resolution**
+# **CampER: An Effective Framework for Privacy-Aware Deep Entity Resolution**

-CampER, an effective framework for privacy-aware entity resolution, which achieves promising ER accuracy and privacy protection of different organizations.
+CampER, an effective framework for privacy-aware deep entity resolution, which achieves promising ER accuracy and privacy protection of different organizations.
 CampER consists of two phases, i.e., collaborative match-aware representation learning (CMRL) and privacy-aware similarity measurement (PASM).
 In the first phase, CMRL is proposed to embed the tuples owned by different organizations into a uni-space to be match-aware without any manually-labeled pairs; In the second phase, PASM supports a cryptographic-secure similarity measurement algorithm.
 In addition, we present an order-preserving perturbation algorithm to significantly accelerate the matching computation while guaranteeing zero impact on the ER results.
 ## Requirements